-- If you have been admitted in an Australian jurisdiction other than New South Wales but did not hold a practising certificate in that jurisdiction, you must provide a certified copy of your interstate admission certificate. - If you have been admitted in an Australian jurisdiction other than New South Wales and held a practising certificate in that jurisdiction, you must provide a current Certificate of Fitness and Good Standing from the appropriate regulatory authority.
+- If you have been admitted in an Australian jurisdiction other than New South Wales but did not hold a practising certificate in that jurisdiction, you must provide a current certificate of Fitness and Good Standing from the appropriate regulatory authority. - If you have been admitted in an Australian jurisdiction other than New South Wales and held a practising certificate in that jurisdiction, you must provide a current Certificate of Fitness and Good Standing from the appropriate regulatory authority.
 A Certificate of Fitness and Good Standing is only current for 28 days from the date of issue and must be current on the intended commencement date of your practising certificate. - If you have not been admitted in another Australian jurisdiction other than New South Wales but have held a practising certificate in another Australian jurisdiction, you must provide a current Certificate of Fitness and Good Standing from the appropriate regulatory authority.
-A Certificate of Fitness and Good Standing is only current for 28 days from the date of issue and must be current on the intended commencement date of your practising certificate. - If you have also been admitted and registered to practise in a foreign jurisdiction, you must provide a current Certificate of Fitness and Good Standing from the appropriate regulatory authority where this is possible.
+A Certificate of Fitness and Good Standing is only current for 28 days from the date of issue and must be current on the intended commencement date of your practising certificate. - If you have also been admitted or registered to practise in a foreign jurisdiction, you must provide a current Certificate of Fitness and Good Standing from the appropriate regulatory authority where this is possible.
 A Certificate of Fitness and Good Standing is only current for 28 days from the date of issue and must be current on the intended commencement date of your practising certificate.